yashkarle/jupyter-notebooks/README.md

 3. Reservoir Sampling algorithm for randomly selecting k items out of a stream of unkown size n.
 Implementation for the same in python using the method as shown in the vitter.pdf paper.
 Download the English Wikipedia titles data set
+4. Notebook created as part of the Deep Learning Workshop.
+5. A tutorial, getting started notebook for the Python course.